jow-/ucode/docs/tutorials/02-syntax.md

 {% endfor %}
 ```

-For each control statement type, a corresponding alternative end keyword is defined:
+For each control statement type except switch statements, a corresponding
+alternative end keyword is defined:

   - `if (...): ... endif`
   - `for (...): ... endfor`